aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 Make a pull request
 --------------------

-Before submitting your code, you should make sure that it is formatted correctly according to `black <https://github.com/ambv/black>`_
+Before submitting your code, with the possible exception of test cases, you should make sure that your code is formatted correctly according to `black <https://github.com/ambv/black>`_

 However, we ask that you ensures that your added text